radzhome/python-word-counter/README.md

 Please include a test suite (tests.py) demonstrating the correctness of your solution and a README file clearly explaining how to build, run and test your application.
 DO NOT use `collections.Counter` or any built in sorting for this, please define your own counting and sorting instead.
 Please use python3 and best practices (PEP-8) to write your solution.
 Please include an explanation of your solution and any assumptions you made.
 Using an IDE like PyCharm is recommended, but not required.

+Please name your main executable `word_counter.py`.
 The output should look as follows:

     Top 10 Words:
     the 78735